Skip to Content

 Eat at Kings Head Inn at Bledington

-Despite being such a mecca for food lovers, the inn seemed to also attract the local drinkers and country set and the dogs and wellies were very much at home here.
-At the next table we ear wigged on a group of well-heeled students, back home for Easter and catching up on news and gap year experiences.
+Despite being such a mecca for food lovers, the inn seemed to also attract the local drinkers and country set.
+Dogs and wellies were very much at home here.
+At the next table we ear wigged on a group of well-heeled students.
+They were back home for Easter and catching up on news and gap year experiences.

 Breakfast at the Kings Head Inn

-I’d recommend the Kings Head Inn at Bledington for a great weekend getaway or short break as it’s tucked away from the tourist hustle and bustle but is in easy reach of many different stately homes and pretty market towns of the Cotswolds.
+I’d recommend the Kings Head Inn at Bledington for a great weekend getaway or short break.
+It’s tucked away from the tourist hustle and bustle but is in easy reach of many different stately homes and pretty market towns of the Cotswolds.

-Couples will find it charming and I think it would also be fun as a short stay for families, as the village green had a swing and was ideal for a run-around, with the chickens and ducks for added interest.
-And if you’re staying elsewhere in the area I’d go out of my way to have my dinner here again, but you’ll want to book a table as it was obviously popular.
+Couples will find it charming and I think it would also be fun as a short stay for families.
+The village green had a swing and was ideal for a run-around, with the chickens and ducks for added interest.
+And if you’re staying elsewhere in the area I’d go out of my way to have my dinner here again.
+You’ll want to book a table as it was obviously popular.

 The King’s Head Inn, The Green, Bledington, Oxfordshire, OX7 6XQ